PgBiel/ztimespan/README.md

 [![ztimespan](https://nodei.co/npm/ztimespan.png?downloads=true&downloadRank=true)](https://nodei.co/npm/ztimespan/)

+**v2.0.0 has a breaking change!!
+Please read the v2.0.0 section at the bottom.**

 ## Installation
 `npm install --save ztimespan`
 (Can also be used in browser, just add it as `src` of a `<script>` and it will be added to `window` as `Time`)